HoTT/Coq-HoTT/INSTALL.md

 `opam ugprade`.

-To upgrade your clone of the GitHub repository as set up in [the instructions on using git](#forking-and-obtaining-the-hott-library).
-Pull the latest version using `git pull upstream master`.
+To upgrade your clone of the GitHub repository as set up in [the instructions on using git](#forking-and-obtaining-the-hott-library): Pull the latest version using `git pull upstream master` and then rebuild using `make` as above.

+To update your fork, use `git push origin master`.
 We also [have tags in the GitHub repository][7] for our released versions which you can use instead of `master`.

 # 6. Troubleshooting